Who are we?

 How is this library different?

-As the name implies, the purpose of a preservation library is to preserve high-quality books that are frequently being thrown out by many public libraries and schools.
+The purpose of our library is to preserve high-quality books that are frequently being thrown out by many public libraries and schools and make them available to homeschooling families.
 These excellent books from the “golden age of children’s literature” (late 1800s to mid-1900s) are literally being thrown in the trash and replaced with dumbed down books that neither nourish the mind nor stir the imagination.
 We are determined to do our part to preserve these precious gems and share them with others.

-We have also collected many books that are commonly recommended in excellent literature-based homeschool curricula such as My Father’s World, BiblioPlan, Simply Charlotte Mason, Sonlight, Ambleside Online, Five in a Row, and others.
+We have also collected many books that are commonly recommended in excellent literature-based homeschool curricula such as My Father’s World, BiblioPlan, Simply Charlotte Mason, TruthQuest, Sonlight, Ambleside Online, Five in a Row, Beautiful Feet, and others.
 Many of these titles can be very difficult, or even impossible, to find at the public libraries.
 Homeschool families are then left to either buy new (IF the book is still in print), hunt for a used copy, or do without.
-Many of these hard-to-find titles are in our library, and I am happy to take requests if you need a book we do not have.
-If you have a book list of required titles for the upcoming school semester, send it to us and we will be happy to do what we can to help you find what you need.
+Many of these hard-to-find titles are available in our library.